Cardio-AI/mfvi-dip-mia/README.md

 (* contributed equally)

 Code for our MIDL 2021 Special Issue in MedIA journal submission on optimizing the temperature of Bayesian posteriors for inverse tasks in medical imaging.
-This submission considerably extends a preliminary version of this work presented at the "Fourth Conference on MedicalImaging with Deep Learning" (Tölle et al., 2021).
+This submission considerably extends a preliminary version of this work presented at the "Fourth Conference on Medical Imaging with Deep Learning" (Tölle et al., 2021).

 ## Abstract